CCBDA-UPC/Assignments-2025/Lab08.md

 ### Observability

-You may have noticed that the Lambda function includes some logging.
-Open the AWS CloudWatch console and check.
+You may have noticed that the Lambda function includes some logging calls.
+Open the AWS CloudWatch console and check the outcome.

 <img alt="Lab08-CloudWatch.png" src="images/Lab08-CloudWatch.png" width="100%"/>

+**Q811: Assess the current version of the web application against each of the twelve factor application.**

+**Q812: Play with the application and with AWS CloudWatch logs that you have obtained.
+Share your insights.**